maxkofler/sondbus/spec/Sondbus.md

 This frame configures a slave's response to the [cyclic request](#0x10-cyclic-request).

-Contrary to all other frames, this frame type flips the meaning of the `Source` field, changing it to be the `Destination` of this frame, indicating the slave to be configured.
+The first byte of the data section contains the address of the slave to be configured.

-The data section of the frame contains the object IDs to be placed into the frame.
+The rest of data section of the frame contains the object IDs to be placed into the frame.
 For multi-byte objects, there are multiple entries, selecting the lower parts of the object.

 > [!NOTE]